Investing

 Rebecca Cretney

-Investment Counsellor , Isle of Man
+Senior Investment Specialist , Isle of Man

 Rebecca joined Nedbank Private Wealth in May 2004 having moved to the Isle of Man from Barcelona to pursue a course in Business Studies with the Isle of Man Business School.
 She worked as a private banker until 2019, when she was appointed to the role of investment counsellor.
 Rebecca now focuses exclusively on supporting private bankers in conversations with their clients, providing technical investment expertise where more complex portfolio requirements exist.
 She also provides coaching and training for the private banking teams on a wide range of subjects surrounding investment and advice.
 In addition, Rebecca chairs the bank’s Investment Committee.